Entry and exit

 Sexual assault and other violent crime

-We continue to receive reports of sexual assault, other assault and robbery of foreigners, including around popular backpacker and tourist destinations such as Khao San Road in Bangkok and the night-time entertainment zones in Bangkok, Pattaya and Phuket.
+We continue to receive reports of sexual assault, other assault and robbery of foreigners.
+Such crimes occur around popular backpacker and tourist destinations such as Khao San Road in Bangkok and the night-time entertainment zones in Bangkok, Pattaya and Phuket.
 Victims' food or drink is sometimes 'spiked' before they are assaulted.

 The Full Moon and other parties at Koh Phangan and in other locations regularly result in reports of food and drink 'spiking', sexual assaults, deaths, arrests, robbery, injuries and lost travel documents.
-In September 2014, two foreign travellers were murdered on a beach in Koh Tao.
+In September 2014, two tourists were murdered on a beach in Koh Tao.

 - Avoid local and homemade cocktails as they may be made with narcotic or poisonous substances that could leave you vulnerable to criminals.